lancej1022/astro-blog/src/content/blog/thoughts-on-building-with-astro.md

 <h4 id="font-optimization"><a href="#font-optimization">Font Optimization</a></h4>

-For individuals that have done web development on performant websites, you already know that ensuring the right font is available as soon as possible is critical if you want to avoid the dreaded Flash Of Unstyled Text (FOUT).
-For those that aren't familiar, FOUT occurs when the browser has fully parsed your CSS and HTML and then renders the page, but the fonts that your CSS relies on haven't finished loading in over the network.
-The end result is that the user sees the entire page render in a default font that is available on their device and then a short time later all of the text on the page gets rerendered using the intended font once the browser is done fetching it.
-This creates a bit of a jarring user experience and is a common issue for websites that load quickly.
+Experienced frontend developers already know that ensuring the right font is available is critical if you want to avoid the dreaded Flash Of Unstyled Text (FOUT).

+For those that aren't familiar, FOUT occurs when the browser has fully parsed your CSS and HTML but your CSS requests non-system fonts that must be loaded over the network and they haven't finished loading prior to the browser rendering your page.
+The end result is that the user sees the entire page render in a system font that is available on their device and then a short time later all of the text on the page gets rerendered using the intended font once the browser is done fetching it.
+This creates a jarring user experience and is a common issue for websites that load quickly.

-At a high level, the solution to FOUT involves self-hosting the font so that it doesnt require an additional network connection to a different domain and can therefore load in quicker, but there are also additional font optimizations that can further improve performance such as subsetting the font in order to avoid loading in unnecessary glyphs that your pages don't use.
+The solution to FOUT generally involves self-hosting the font so that it doesnt require an additional network connection to a different domain and can therefore load in quicker, but there are also additional font optimizations that can further improve performance such as subsetting the font in order to avoid loading in unnecessary glyphs that your pages don't need.

-Unfortunately, despite font optimization being a common issue that many sites need to tackle if they want to deliver an optimal User Experience, Astro does not currently offer any sort of framework-level solution.
+Unfortunately, despite font optimization being a common issue that many sites need to tackle if they want to deliver a performant user experience, Astro does not currently offer any sort of framework-level solution.

 I wound up using the [subfont npm package](https://www.npmjs.com/package/subfont) and running it as part of my build script since it handles all the work of subsetting the font and creating a self-hosted copy.
 Additionally, I chose to set the font-display to "fallback" so that the browser won't actually render the text on the page until the font file is fully loaded in, ensuring that FOUT basically never occurs as long as the user's network connection doesn't experience an error.